DannZolik/sellerlv/README.md

 Seller.lv is a classifieds platform designed for businesses and individuals to post and browse listings.
 The project leverages modern web technologies to provide a robust and efficient user experience.

+## Technologies Used
+- Laravel 11: A PHP framework for web artisans.
+- MySQL: An open-source relational database management system.
+- Composer: A dependency manager for PHP.

+## Prerequisites
+Make sure you have the following software installed:

+- PHP 8.1 or higher
+- Composer
+- MySQL
+- Git

 ## Run Locally